Article updated: 12 February 2021

-If you manage, own or run a business which has been affected by a loss in revenue, you’ve had to let staff go, or are considering your options, it helps to be clear on what’s available specifically for businesses.
+There are a range of financial relief measures available for businesses.
+If you manage, own or run a business that has been impacted by a loss in revenue, had to let staff go, or are considering your options, it can help to know what help is out there.

 In addition to the financial relief and support services listed above, different states and businesses may have new schemes launching to help those affected which address the most recent changes COVID-19 brings.

-Researching the latest news on financial support from government and state websites such as MoneySmart, and also banking websites such as bausbanking.com.org.au may help you stay up to date with the latest help available.
+Researching the latest news on financial support from Federal Government and state websites, such as MoneySmart, and also banking websites, such as bausbanking.com.org.au may help you stay up-to-date with the latest help available.